BitcoinDeveloperNetwork/tutorials/PGP-bitcoin-address/index.md

 ### Generate a key pair

 We first have to create a key pair with GnuPG, using ECC and secp256k1 curve.
 We will simply run gpg with the `--full-generate-key` command and `--expert` option.
-Once we've invoked the GnuPG interactive menu, select options `10`, `9`, `0`, `y`, and finalise with user details at your will.
+Once we've invoked the GnuPG interactive menu, select options `10`, `9`, `0`, `y`, and finalise with user details at your own will.
 To ease the experiment, do not enter setup passphrase for this key, it will allow us to export an unencrypted private key.

 ```shell
 $ gpg --expert --full-generate-key